mercedes-benz/sechub/sechub-web-server/README.md

 ## Profiles

-To start the application locally use the `webserver_local` profile.
+To start the application locally use the `web-server_local` profile.

 This will include the following profiles: